 Iron interfacing to the facing pieces.
 Stitch the shoulder seams of the facing right sides together and overlock raw edges.
 Press the seams open.

 Pin the facing to the garment neckline, right sides together.
 Stitch the facing to the garment, using smaller stitches for 2 cm on both sides of each corner, as illustrated below.

 Trim and clip seam allowance as described for the round neck facing.
 Clip into each corner to just inside the stitching.
 Press the facing and understitch as described for the round neck facing.

 TYPES OF INTERFACING

-Interfacing is used to strengthen and to give firmness to collars, cuffs, and facing.
-It can be woven or non-woven, iron-on or sew-in.
+Interfacing is used to strengthen and give firmness to collars, cuffs, and facing.
+It can be woven or non-woven, iron-on, or sew-in.
 It comes in black, grey and white.
 Interfacing comes in a variety of weights.
-Always choose interfacing to match your fabric in weight and color.
+Always choose interfacing to match your fabric in weight and colour.
 The sew-in type is usually tacked in, which makes the iron-on easier to use.
 The iron-on is fused to the wrong side of the facing, using a steam iron.
 Non-woven interfacing can be cut in any direction, and the woven one has a grain and must be cut like we cut fabric.